vallabhshevate15/kotlin/README.md

 }
 ```

+Constructor can have default values and named arguments can be passed while calling them.

 ### Late-initialized properties and variables <a name="late-initialized-properties-and-variables"></a>

 A lateinit variable is used when you know that a variable will be initialized before it is used, but you don't want to assign an initial value at the time of declaration.